hfang-bristol/PIA/README.md

 ## @ Overview

-> The `PIA` is an R package enabling genomics-led target prioritisations and crosstalk-based drug repurposing for asthma.
+> The `PIA` is an R package enabling genomics-led target prioritisation and crosstalk-based drug repurposing for asthma.

 ## @ Installation